-- Completion of formal adult education in one of the following fields: - o National Fire Academy's Educational Methodology Course - o National Wildfire Coordinating Groups Facilitative Instructor (M-410) Course - o Center for Domestic Preparedness Instructor Training Certification Course - o Equivalents (i.e., FEMA E/L0141, Instructional Presentation and Evaluation Skills, Total Army Instructor Training Course; Small Group Instructor Training Course; G265 Basic Instructional Skills Course, etc.) - o Federal or State Law Enforcement Instructor Certificate - o State Certified Level II or higher Fire, Rescue, and/or EMS Instruction (10341) - o State Certified Teaching Certificate - o Advanced degree in education, educational psychology, technical education, or related program - Completion of the most current version of the following online courses from the FEMA EMI website: - o IS-100: Introduction to the Incident Command System, ICS 100 - o IS-200: Basic Incident Command System for Initial Response - o IS-700: An Introduction to the National Incident Management System - o IS-800: National Response Framework, An Introduction - Completion of the most current version of the following courses: - o ICS-300: Intermediate Incident Command System for Expanding Incidents - o ICS-400: Advanced Incident Command System for Complex Incidents
+- Completion of formal adult education in one of the following fields: - o National Fire Academy's Educational Methodology Course - o National Wildfire Coordinating Groups Facilitative Instructor (M-410) Course - o Center for Domestic Preparedness Instructor Training Certification Course - Equivalents (i.e., FEMA E/L0141, Instructional Presentation and Evaluation Skills, Total Army Instructor Training Course; Small Group Instructor Training Course; G265 Basic Instructional Skills Course, etc.) - o Federal or State Law Enforcement Instructor Certificate - State Certified Level II or higher Fire, Rescue, and/or EMS Instruction (10341) - o State Certified Teaching Certificate - o Advanced degree in education, educational psychology, technical education, or related program - Completion of the most current version of the following online courses from the FEMA EMI website: - o IS-100: Introduction to the Incident Command System, ICS 100 - o IS-200: Basic Incident Command System for Initial Response - o IS-700: An Introduction to the National Incident Management System - o IS-800: National Response Framework, An Introduction - Completion of the most current version of the following courses: - o ICS-300: Intermediate Incident Command System for Expanding Incidents - o ICS-400: Advanced Incident Command System for Complex Incidents

-Documentation
+Documentation:

-- A completed FEMA General Admissions Application - FEMA EMI COML course completion certificate from the three or four-day COML course - Signature page from the COML PTB dated within three years of initiating the PTB - SWIC or STO endorsement as a future COML instructor in the state of residence
+- FEMA EMI COML course completion certificate from the three or four-day COML course - Signature page from the COML PTB dated within three years of initiating the PTB - SWIC or STO endorsement as a future COML instructor in the state of residence

-- SWIC (or designated point of contact [POC]) Actions: - o Identify students for the course and have them submit proof of prerequisite completion for review.
+• SWIC (or designated point of contact [POC]) actions:

+- o Identify students for the course and have them submit proof of prerequisite completion for review.
 Once satisfied all prerequisites have been met by an individual student, send the prerequisite documentation with a SWIC or STO endorsement of the individual as a future instructor in the state to the CISA Communications Unit Training Coordinator. - Once at least 8 qualified students have been identified, set the course dates to start at least 45 days later.
-Provide the course dates and location to the CISA Communications Unit Training Coordinator. - o Designate a recipient of the FEMA student course evaluation forms and provide their name, mailing address, email address and phone number to the CISA Communications Unit Training Coordinator at least 45 days before the course.
-This person must be available to deliver the packet of forms to the Lead Instructor on the first day of the course. - o Require each vetted student to submit a FEMA General Admissions Application form signed by the student and their supervisor. - o Obtain the STO's signature on the FEMA General Admissions Application.
-Scan and email the completed forms to the CISA Communications Unit Training Coordinator at least 2 weeks in advance of the course. - CISA Actions: - o Submit a "Request to Conduct NIMS ICS Training Class" form to FEMA/EMI at least 45 days before the requested course start date to register the course in the FEMA EMI database. - o Review and vet/approve the prerequisite documentation for sufficiency, CISA has all final approval for Train-the-Trainer course attendees. - o Fill out the Student Verification form based on the information contained in the FEMA General Admissions Applications. - o Provide the course materials to attendees via digital download prior to the course. - o Submit the COML TtT Course Completion Package to FEMA EMI after the course.
+Provide the course dates and location to the CISA Communications Unit Training Coordinator. - o Designate a course registrar to review and vet/approve each student's prerequisite documentation for sufficiency and inform the STO of the students' names. - o Issue the Coupon Code and Online Application Process Job Aid to qualified students. - o Obtain the STO's endorsement on each student's electronic application via FEMA's online registration process. - o Submit a completed student verification form to CISA at least 14 days prior to the course.

+- o Submit a "Request to Conduct NIMS ICS Training Class" form to FEMA/EMI at least 45 days before the requested course start date to register the course in the FEMA EMI database. - o Review and vet/approve the prerequisite documentation for sufficiency.
+(CISA has final approval for Train-the-Trainer course attendees.) - o Provide the course materials to attendees via digital download prior to the course. - o Submit the COML TtT Course Completion Package to FEMA EMI within 10 days after the course.